Recurring Saturday Night Live characters and sketches introduced 1996–97: Collette Reardon

 A Cheri Oteri sketch.
 Debuted May 10, 1997.
 Collette Reardon was a disheveled middle-aged woman who appeared to be significantly impaired by some drug or mixture of drugs.
 In the first two sketches, she would show up in a pharmacy with a stack of numerous prescriptions for unbelievably large supplies and large doses of an assortment of drugs, most of which were notorious for being addictive.
 Some of the prescriptions would be for clearly recreational drugs, such as peyote buttons, that would not be available in a pharmacy.
 The pharmacist (played by the guest host of the episode) was naturally skeptical of the legitimacy of the prescriptions.
 Subsequently, she appeared on Weekend Update as an "expert" and in situations where her impairment was particularly inappropriate.

-During the course of some of her appearances, it was mentioned that Ms. Reardon drove a school bus for a living.
+During the course of some of her appearances, it was mentioned that Collette drove a school bus for a living.